Denis Onyango: Mamelodi Sundowns

 In 2011, Onyango joined South African Premier Soccer League club Mamelodi Sundowns.

 On 2 August 2013, he made a loan move to league rivals Bidvest Wits.

 In July 2014 Mamelodi Sundowns exercised their option to extend Onyango's contract by a year.

 Onyango won the PSL Goalkeeper of the Season award (best player in the South African top division) in the 2015–16 season and kept 14 clean sheets as Sundowns earned a record 71 points.

 The Uganda Sports Press Associations voted Onyango as the best sports personality in the month of October 2016 in Uganda.

 On 5 January 2017, he was voted the 2016 African-based African Player of the year at the CAF Awards held in Nigeria.
 The final tally saw him pick up 252 votes, compared to 228 votes for second place Khama Billiat.

 International career

 Onyango made his international debut for Uganda on 18 June 2005 World Cup qualifying match against Cape Verde.
 From then Onyango became a regular for the Cranes.

 Onyango helped the Cranes qualify for the 2017 Africa Cup of Nations by conceding only two goals in six matches in their qualifying group.
 He made his first appearance at the Africa Cup of Nations in the 31st edition that was hosted by Gabon from 14 January 2017 to 5 February 2017.

 He became captain of the national team in April 2017.
 On 12 April 2021, Onyango announced his international retirement, after Uganda failed to qualify for the 2021 Africa Cup of Nations.
+He was part of the goal keeping technical team for Uganda's national team when Kenya, Tanzania and Uganda co-hosted the 2024 CHAN games.
+Onyango from Uganda, Mrisho Ngasa from Tanzania together with Victor Wanyama from Kenya were selected by CAF to unveil the trophy to be won.
+Despite all hosts emerging on top of their groups, they were knocked out on the Quarter finals.